thelioncape/San-Francisco-family/README.md

-# San-Francisco-family
+# San Francisco family (SF family)
-All the fonts in San Francisco family font, developed by Apple.
+All of the fonts in San Francisco family font, developed by Apple.
 Including new serif fonts found in the Book app on iOS 12.